 It is crucial to seek immediate medical attention after a ladder accident.
 Even a fall from a short distance could result in serious injuries.

-Who is Liable for Damage Caused by Ladder Accidents?
+Who is Liable for Damage Caused by Ladder Accidents in Georgia?

 Accident victims injured on the job may be entitled to workers’ compensation benefits.
 Workers’ comp generally covers workplace accidents that occur in the ordinary course of the person’s job — no matter who is at fault for the accident.

 In most cases, workers are not able to sue their employers for on-the-job accidents.
 However, if your employer failed to provide safety equipment, required you to use the incorrect ladder, provided worn or damaged ladders, or was otherwise negligent, you could have a claim against the employer under select circumstances.